 Dr. Blake Bradford

-The Rev. Dr. Blake Bradford, an ordained Elder in the Arkansas Conference of the United Methodist Church, was appointed as assistant director of the Center for Vitality in July 2015.
-Blake resources and coaches the congregations of the Arkansas Conference to take the next steps to become vital congregations that make disciples of Jesus Christ, who make disciples equipped to transform lives, communities and the world.
-He is also responsible for the coordination and development of the Arkansas Conference’s programs for clergy recruitment, training, renewal, and remediation.
-In this position, he collaborates with the Bishop and Cabinet, the Board of Ordained Ministry, the Board of Laity, and the Orders of Elders and Deacons.
+Blake Bradford, an ordained Elder in the Arkansas Conference of the United Methodist Church, was appointed by Bishop Gary Mueller as the Chief Mission Strategist and Superintendent of the Central District of the Arkansas Conference of the UMC in July 2018.
+As an extension of the episcopal office, Blake leads the Central District congregations of the Arkansas Conference to take the next steps to become vital congregations that make disciples of Jesus Christ, who make disciples equipped and sent to transform lives, communities and the world.

 Joining the church as a young adult, Blake was baptized at Highland Valley UMC in Little Rock as a college student.
 He grew up in Little Rock and attended Hendrix College in Conway (B.A., Religion, 1996).
 After graduation, Blake studied in England at Oxford University’s Centre for Medieval and Renaissance Studies.
 He read Medieval and Reformation theology for his first master’s degree at Vanderbilt University (M.A., History of Christian Thought, 1998), with a focus on sacramental theology.
 Blake then earned his Master of Divinity degree at Iliff School of Theology in Denver (M.Div., 2000).
 Blake holds a Doctor of Ministry degree in parish leadership from SMU’s Perkins School of Theology in Dallas (D.Min., 2014), where his doctoral project, “Passing the Mantle,” studied the use of peer groups and continuing education in pastoral formation.
 After earning his doctorate, Blake continued training with Dr. Craig Gilliam, a nationally recognized expert in facilitating conflict transformation in congregations, communities, and organizations.

 Blake has served in churches of different sizes and contexts in Denver, Texarkana, Russellville, and Little Rock.
+Blake came to the cabinet after serving three years as a coach and congregational consultant for the Arkansas Conference's Center for Vitality.
 His most recent parish appointment has been as executive pastor of St. James United Methodist Church in Little Rock, a 3500-member congregation where he worked with clergy, staff, and lay leadership to align and coordinate the church’s ministries.
-Dr. Bradford has served on the executive committee of the Arkansas Conference Board of Ordained Ministry for several years, organized and directs the Residency In Ministry Program for those seeking ordination, serves as the Annual Conference Parliamentarian, and taught pastoral leadership and administration for the Arkansas Course of Study School.
-He also served on the board of Connected In Christ (a conference-wide congregational vitality ministry), the Arkansas Conference Committee on the Status and Role of Women, and on various District Boards of Ordained Ministry and Superintendency.
-Blake has been a keynote speaker at the General Board of Higher Education and Ministry's Quadrennial Training for Boards of Ordained Ministry and presented at the Church of the Resurrection's Leadership Institute.
-He currently serves on GBHEM's Advisory Panel for Residency In Ministry
+Dr. Bradford has served on the executive committee of the Arkansas Conference Board of Ordained Ministry for several years, organized and directed the Residency In Ministry Program for those seeking ordination, serves as the Annual Conference Parliamentarian, and teaches pastoral leadership and administration for the Arkansas Course of Study School.
+He also previously served on the board of Connected In Christ (a conference-wide congregational vitality ministry), the Arkansas Conference Committee on the Status and Role of Women, and on various District Boards of Ordained Ministry and Superintendency.
+Blake has been a keynote speaker at the General Board of Higher Education and Ministry's Quadrennial Training for Boards of Ordained Ministry and led workshops at the Church of the Resurrection's Leadership Institute.
+He currently serves on GBHEM's Advisory Panel for Residency In Ministry.

 A second-degree black belt in Taekwondo, Blake’s passions include family, the study of history, and martial arts.
 Blake and his high school sweetheart, Kerri, were married in 1997.
-An artist and museum specialist, Kerri is an adjunct instructor in the art department of the University of Arkansas at Little Rock, having also taught at Arkansas Tech and Texas A&M Texarkana.
-They have two children: Gabi and Micah.
+An artist and museum educator, Kerri works at the Historic Arkansas Museum.
+She has also taught in the art departments of the University of Arkansas at Little Rock, Arkansas Tech, and Texas A&M Texarkana.
+They have two teenage children: Bailey and Micah.

 The Center for Vitality